GrandeaGTR/SillyTavernShortcut/README.md

 # SillyTavernShortcut
+A shortcut that simplifies the process of getting SillyTavern started.

-Running SillyTavern can be a little bit overwhelming for some people.
+SillyTavern is a wonderful version of TavernAI.
+However, it can be a little bit overwhelming for some people when it comes to running it.
 This is a shortcut that essentially gets the ball rolling as soon as you get your AI backend running.

 **This is for [SillyTavern](https://github.com/Cohee1207/SillyTavern).
 In order to use this, you'll have to set up the project itself first.
 It's also advisable that you take a look at the [Extra Modules](https://github.com/Cohee1207/SillyTavern-extras) since there's a general how-to to run the project.**